TCPConnection[optional TCP: TCPBackend ref]¶

 is_writeable¶

-Returns whether the connection can currently accept a send() call.
+Returns whether the socket can currently send.

 Returns¶